Skip to main content

 Default: empty

-Additional annotations to apply to worker pods.
+Additional annotations to apply to worker Pods.
 Must be a YAML object, e.g. {"example.com/test-annotation":"test-value"}.

 Default: false